What is an Attar?

 Animal scents – these attars are derived from animal substances such as pheromones.
 These attars are also natural perfumes but fall in the non-vegan category.
 For example, musk and ambergris are animal scents.

-In past days, attars were used by only the elite people, especially kings, queens, and high authority political members.
-But in modern days attars can be used by almost every person as special wear.
+In the past, attars were used only by the elite, especially kings, queens, and high-ranking political officials.
+But in modern times, attars can be worn by almost everyone as special attire.

-Some common uses of attars are as follows.
+Some common uses of attars include the following.

-• Attars are used in the pharmaceutical industry for making medicines, especially for cardiac and aphrodisiacal purposes.
+- Attars are used in the pharmaceutical industry to make medicines, especially for cardiac and aphrodisiac purposes.

-• Attars can be used in several supplementary therapies such as aromatherapy, and spa therapy for improving pain, cardiac, migraine, and respiratory health.
+- Attars can be used in several complementary therapies, such as aromatherapy and spa therapy, to improve pain, cardiac, migraine, and respiratory health.
 It also helps in improving emotional health conditions like stress and depression.

-• Attars are used for making luxurious dishes and sweets for imparting delicious flavors in the Middle East and South Asian countries.
+- Attars are used to make luxurious dishes and sweets, imparting delicious flavors in the Middle East and South Asian countries.

-• Attars are used in the perfumery industry for making exotic varieties of perfumes.
+- Attars are used in the perfumery industry to create exotic varieties of perfume.

-• Due to its alluring and natural smells, attars are used in the preparation of various types of scented products such as cosmetics, candles, room fresheners, and incense sticks.
+- Due to their alluring, natural aromas, attars are used to make various scented products, including cosmetics, candles, room fresheners, and incense sticks.

-Attars can be used in various ways depending on the purposes.
+Attars can be used in various ways depending on the purpose.
 Different reasons tend to apply attars differently.

 Here are some common methods for using attars –

-• As a perfume, you can dab attar on your wrists, ear holes, or any other parts of your body.
-Attar may stain your clothes, hence, it’s recommended to take attar on your fingertips and then rub it into your palm, and then run your hands on clothes instead of direct application.
+- As a perfume, you can dab attar on your wrists, earlobes, or other parts of your body.
+Attar may stain your clothes; hence, it’s recommended to take attar on your fingertips, rub it into your palm, and then run your hands over your clothes instead of applying it directly.

-• A very little amount of attar can be added in the preparing of delicious and luxurious dishes.
+- A very small amount of attar can be added in the preparation of delicious and luxurious dishes.

 Attars have an extremely long shelf-life and don’t need any preservatives.
-Some pure attars become stronger with the span of time and obviously become more costly.
+Some pure attars become stronger over time and, obviously, more costly.
 Therefore, antique attars are sold at premium prices.

 Attar is a part of various human cultures.
 It improves mood and confidence and sometimes helps to enhance our healing process.
 But when you wish to use an attar, make sure you choose a natural and non-toxic attar so that you can get the maximum benefits without any harmful effects.